-As a thank you for their experience, 75 members of the Baylor Men’s Choir performed “The Coconut Song” for an Emirates flight crew at 30,000 feet.
+As a thank you for their experience, 75 members of the Baylor Men’s Choir performed “The Coconut Song” for an Emirates flight crew on a return itinerary from Africa.

 It’s not everyday that you get to experience quality live entertainment while traveling.
 Maybe you’ve passed a drummer in a subway terminal or your Uber driver moonlights as a rapper.
-But a group live performance at 30,000 feet?
+But a group live performance on your plane?
 Now that’s taking things to another level.

 Watch the video